Life With RSD

-The pain of my ''so-called'' Family (most of them) disowning me, for lack of a better term, can cause almost as much pain than that caused by RSD/CRPS and the other diseases that developed afterwards..
+The pain of my ''so-called'' Family disowning in me, for lack of a better term, has caused almost as much pain than that caused by RSD/CRPS and the other diseases that developed afterwards..

 Unfortunately again, this is all too common amongst those with RSD.
 The support of Family and loved ones is almost crucial.
 Yet, the lack of understanding often causes ignorance, just as it does in so many other facets of life and society.

 I guess I'll never truly understand how so many of us that have RSD/CRPS, can receive the very same, cruel, unforgivable treatment from those we love; our brothers, sisters, and even our fathers/mothers, that we thought loved us, unconditionally.